-Traditional Meat Companies Enter The Space
+Traditional Meat Companies Enter The Plant-Based Sector

 “Leading players such as Impossible Foods and Beyond Meat will continue to gain growth, but many others will have joined the fray by then, alongside growth from other protein areas such as insects,” the report said.

-Plant-Based Food As A Complement
+Plant-Based Food As An Addition

-Five Key Themes From The Report
+Five Takeaways From The Report